intel/appframework/plugins/README.md

 jq.social (coming soon in 3.4.1)

-* A wrapper utility for making oAuth calls using AppMobi
+* A wrapper utility for making oAuth calls using AppMobi.

 # How to use jQ.Web libraries